Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Theoretical analysis in the case of linear models

 and for $w_{ij} = \frac{1}{n_i}$,

-In both cases, the second equality holds because of exchangeability.
+In both cases, $\widetilde{Y}_{ij} = Y_{ij}$ under the setting with complete data and the second equality holds because of exchangeability.
 Under $w_{ij} = \frac{1}{n_i}$, the estimating function has zero expectation, hence correct inference should be based on the estimating equation with weight $\frac{1}{n_i}$. \end{enumerate} The simple investigation presented here shows that valid inference for the pseudo-value regression of clustered data with ICS is primarily driven by adjusting for ICS in the estimating equations that are based on correct pseudo-values.
-This finding is consistent with the simulation results shown in Section \ref{sec: RC-sim}. \end{appendices}
+This finding is consistent with the simulation results shown in Section \ref{sec: RC-sim}.